 REQUIRED COURSES: Prev.
 Taken FALL 20 OR SPRING 20

-One Semester Program
+One Semester Pro gram

-HCA 1115 Basic Health Care Assisting 5 hrs.
+HCA 1115 Basic Health Care Assisting 5 5 hrs.

 HCA 1125 Special Care Procedures 5 hrs.

-HCA 1214 Body Structure and Function on 4 hrs.
+HCA 1214 Body Structure and Functi on 4 hrs.

 HCA 1312 Home Health Aide and Homemaker Services 2 hrs.

 TOTAL HOURS: 16 HRS.

-NOT ALL COURSES ARE REQUIRED IF TRANSFERRING TO AN INSTITUTION OF HIGHER Total Hours 16 16 16
+NOT ALL COURSES ARE REQUIRED IF TRANSFERRING TO AN INSTITUTION OF HIGHER LEARNING.
+Total Hours 16 16 16

-Advisor In itials

-LEARNING.
+Advisor I Advisor Initials

 Date Date

-Courses for the respective program must be completed in one semester in order to get credit.

-- A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum. - Upon successful completion of the curriculum, students are eligible to take the national certification test.
+- Courses for the respective program must be completed in one semester in order to get credit. - A certificate of completion will be awarded to those who satisfactorily complete the HCA curriculum. - Upon successful completion of the curriculum, students are eligible to take the national certification test.

-MEDICAL LABORATORY TECHNOLOGY/ CLINICAL LABORATORY TECHNICIAN
+MEDICAL LABORATORY TECHNOLOGY

 The Medical Laboratory Technology curriculum is a two-year Associate of Applied Science degree program of study that prepares individuals to work in a medical laboratory.
 This program is designed to meet the standards and requirements for careers in clinical laboratory science.
-At career entry, the medical laboratory technician/clinical laboratory technician will be able to perform routine clinical laboratory tests (such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, molecular, and or emerging diagnostics) as the primary analyst making specimen-oriented decisions on predetermined criteria.
+At career entry, the medical laboratory technician will be able to perform routine clinical laboratory tests (such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, molecular, and or emerging diagnostics) as the primary analyst making specimenoriented decisions on predetermined criteria.
 Upon successful completion of the technical program, the student will be eligible to take a national certification examination.

 The Medical Laboratory program consists of two academic years and one summer.
 Courses in biological, chemical, and social sciences, mathematics, humanities, and fine arts provide foundation and support for the technical courses.
 The MLT courses combine theory and clinical learning experiences in a related sequence.
-The practicum is a twenty week comprehensive learning experience in an affiliated hospital during which the student builds technical skills under direct supervision of the clinical instructor.
+The practicum is a twenty-week comprehensive learning experience in an affiliated hospital during which the student builds technical skills under direct supervision of the clinical instructor.
 It comprises the fourth semester and a summer session.

-Affiliated hospitals are University of MS Medical Center Grenada in Grenada, Delta Health-The Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Delta Health-Northwest Regional in Clarksdale, North Sunflower Medical Center in Ruleville, Tallahatchie General Hospital in Charleston, and Chicot Memorial Medical Center in Lake Village, AR.
+Affiliated hospitals are Bolivar Medical Center in Cleveland, University of MS Medical Center Grenada in Grenada, Delta Health-The Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Northwest Mississippi Regional Medical Center in Clarksdale, North Sunflower Medical Center in Ruleville, Tallahatchie General Hospital in Charleston, Baptist Memorial Hospital in Yazoo City, and Chicot Memorial Medical Center in Lake Village, AR.
 Clinical assignments are at the discretion of the college.